Meriemamahry/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3-islower.c checks if an alphabet is in lowercase 4-isalpha.c checks for alphabetic character
-5-sign.c contains a function that prints the sign of a number abs.c: contains a function computes the absolate value of an integer
+5-sign.c contains a function that prints the sign of a number 6-abs.c: contains a function computes the absolute value of an integer 7-print_last_digit.c : contains a function that prints the last digit of a number